-Who’s leaving Love Island tonight?
+Who left Love Island tonight?

-It all comes down to a public vote...
+It all came down to a public vote...

 Sooner or later, every Love Island contestant learns the same home truth: all holidays must come to an end.